Hill-98/Omukade.RainierCardDefinitionFetcher/README.md

 ﻿# Rainier Card Definition Fetcher
 ![logo](logo.png)

-This is a small helper program used for both Omukade development and fetching card and rule data used to run the Omukade family of TCGL servers.
+This is a small library and standalone tool used for both Omukade development and fetching card and rule data used to run the Omukade family of TCGL servers.

-**You need this to run an Omukade server.**
+**NOTE: As of v1.0.15, this no longer requires seperate installation, and is included with Omukade servers.**

 ## Requirements
 * [.NET 6 Runtime or SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for your platform